-A new, non-live vaccine (Shingrix) on the European market, but not yet available on the Norwegian market (as of 2019).
-The vaccine should have about 90% protection and a relatively small risk of side effects.
+A new, non-live vaccine (Shingrix) became available on the Norwegian market in 2022.
+The vaccine has over 90% protection and a relatively small risk of side effects in people over 50 years of age.
 Two injections are required.
-The vaccine is then assumed to work for 10 years.
+The vaccine is then assumed to work for 10 years (at least 7 years).
+Shingrix has not been systematically tested in autoimmune rheumatic diseases, but several years of experience from foreign centers indicate good safety (reference: Stevens M, 2020).